yuhanj/yuhanj.github.io/projects/project_4.md

 <img class="ui image" src="{{ site.baseurl }}/images/btl-allspots.png">

-For milestone 3, I spent most of the time on adding more functionality to the project.
+By the end, I spent most of the time on adding more functionality to the project.
 I helped my team to integrate all the modules with internal links and redirection.
 For instance, users could click on a spot and enter its location page; they could also click on a pin on the map to see more details and comments.

 Based on the feedback from our testing users, I added several buttons and pop-up alerts with links to help users keep track of a designed pathway.
 For example, I modified the add spot function to be three-steps.
 The user could fill in some necessary information about the spot and quit; otherwise, they could also go ahead and fill in more details.